-Change-in-control protections, including severance pay and, in some situations, vesting or payment of long-term performancebased awards, are provided upon a change in control of Southern Company or the Company coupled with an involuntary termination not for cause or a voluntary termination for "Good Reason."
+Change-in-control protections, including severance pay and, in some situations, vesting or payment of long-term performance-based awards, are provided upon a change in control of Southern Company or the Company coupled with an involuntary termination not for cause or a voluntary termination for "good reason."
 This means there is a "double trigger" before severance benefits are paid; i.e., there must be both a change in control and a termination of employment.
-For 2015, severance payment amounts were two times salary plus target Performance Pay Program opportunity for Mr. Holland since he was the Chief Executive Officer during 2015 and one times salary plus Performance Pay Program opportunity for the other named executive officers.
-In 2016, severance payment amounts would be two times salary plus target Performance Pay Program opportunity for Mr. Wilson and one times salary plus Performance Pay Program opportunity for the other named executive officers.
+For 2016, severance payment amounts were two times salary plus target Performance Pay Program opportunity for Mr. Wilson and one times salary plus Performance Pay Program opportunity for the other named executive officers.
 No excise tax gross-up would be provided.
 Change-in-control protections allow executive officers to focus on potential transactions that are in the best interest of shareholders.